 We suggest that companies have their own websites ranked high up within Chinese search engines such as Baidu; they should open official accounts with popular social media apps like WeChat, use undercover marketing to mirror peer reviews (for example: using forums like Zhihu); make sure there are frequent press releases issued across all channels so nothing goes unnoticed by the public at large.

 Selling in China with a Tmall Store: Wrapping Up

 China’s booming e-commerce economy is certainly enticing to a lot of investors and businesses, so it’s already a given that the competition is going to be tough.
 But, that doesn’t mean that it’s impossible to set up shop and take advantage of it.

-If you need help setting up your Tmall store or if you need an agency to acquaint you and help you navigate the many pitfalls of such a promising yet challenging Chinese e-commerce industry, then don’t hesitate to contact GMA today!
+If you need help setting up your Tmall store or if you need an agency to acquaint you and help you navigate the many pitfalls of such a promising yet challenging Chinese e-commerce industry and what Tmall and Tmall Global requires from you, then don’t hesitate to contact GMA today!